andreikop/python-ws-discovery/README.md

 WS-Discovery in Python
 ======================
 This is WS-Discovery implementation for Python 2 & 3.
-It allows to discover services and to be discovered.
+It allows to both discover services and publish discoverable services.

 Authors and maintaining
 -----------------------